Temporal large-scale intermittency and its impact on the statistics of turbulence: Analysis and modeling

 Using the rescaling approach, this is done in the following way: For a given combination of $\mu$ and $\theta$, we select the stationary flow that matches the value of $\theta$ most closely (see figure~\ref{fig:loop_schematic}).
 In general, the mean dissipation rate of the $\theta$-matched simulation $\langle \varepsilon \rangle_\theta$ will not be equal to $\mu$.
 We can, however, choose a rescaling factor $\alpha$ such that

-After the rescaling, both mean and variance of the dissipation rate are matched (figure~\ref{fig:loop_schematic}, grey arrows).
-Based on the observations in this study, we can hope that this will allow to approximate both lower- and higher-order statistics of vorticity and acceleration, too.
+After the rescaling, both $\mu$ and $\theta$ and thus both mean and variance of the dissipation rate are matched (figure~\ref{fig:loop_schematic}, grey arrows).
+Based on the observations in this study, we can hope that this will allow us to approximate both lower- and higher-order instantaneous statistics of vorticity and acceleration, too.

 Finally, we superpose the statistics of the rescaled statistically stationary flows to imitate the time-averaged data of the oscillating flow.
 For example, for the acceleration PDF, which rescales with $\alpha_S/\alpha_T^2= \alpha^{-3}$, we have